Sandipa09/sandipa09.github.io/_pages/research.md

 **Job Market Paper**

-- Effect of Compulsory Schooling Laws on Marriage and Fertility in India
+- Effect of the Right to Education Act in India on Fertility Behaviors and Marriage Characteristics

     <details style="font-size:80%; background-color:#fffbfa;">
     <summary style="color:#a51417; font-family:courier; font-size:100%;"> Abstract </summary>